-This year, many Americans are gearing up to celebrate Juneteenth—the holiday sometimes referred to as "the Black Independence Day."
+Each year, many Americans gear up to celebrate Juneteenth—the holiday sometimes referred to as "the Black Independence Day."

 When Is Juneteenth?